The 14 Best Productivity Quotes to Motivate Yourself and Your Team

-And luckily, experts love to talk about productivity.
+Experts love to talk about productivity.
 There are books, podcasts, and everything in between.
 Though the term can be overused, it’s something that most of us strive for.
 At the end of the day, we all want to find a way to get more done and do it faster, better, and smarter.
 We could preach the benefits of productivity all day, but instead, we’ll leave it to those aforementioned experts.
-Their productivity quotes can inspire your team or get you through your next afternoon slump.

 “If you spend too much time thinking about a thing, you’ll never get it done.” – Bruce Lee

 Sometimes you just need to let go.
 If you’re hung up on a certain task, move on and leave it for later.
 Overthinking tends to be counterproductive.
 To double down on your productivity, swap a task that’s stumping you for one you know you can get done.
 An easy win will kickstart your productivity.

 “Amateurs sit and wait for inspiration, the rest of us just get up and go to work.” – Stephen King